- Exhibit Understanding and Empathy

 - Enable Teamwork and Collaboration

-Find the tools to get people working together to solve problems.
-Recognize that social collaboration tools might be second-nature to some and completely foreign to others.
-Let those familiar with the applications give a hand to those who aren’t.
-Sounds like teamwork!
-Then use the tools to enhance collaboration and alleviate the feeling of isolation for those working a t home and in other unfamiliar situations.
+Connect through collaboration.
+Use whatever tools you have to get people working together to solve problems.
+For example, social collaboration tools might be second-nature to some and completely foreign to others.
+Let the natives help the novices get on board (teamwork).
+Then use the tools to spread collaboration to mitigate the isolation of expanded work-at-home and other unfamiliar situations.

 - Show Recognition and Appreciation – Genuinely

 Research has shown that the main reason people are unmotivated or feel unsupported is a lack of recognition or appreciation.
 There are people doing amazing work during this crisis.
 Thank them directly for the positive contributions they are making.
 Make sure to encourage people to recognize each other in whatever ways are available.
 Management should take extra steps to recognize and, if practical, reward employees for going the extra mile to help colleagues and customers.
 Show employees that their work is meaningful.
 Share success stories that highlight great outcomes.